Megadeth: 2019–2023: Ellefson's second departure and The Sick, the Dying... and the Dead!

 Megadeth was originally scheduled to embark on a co-headlining tour in North America with Lamb of God dubbed "The Metal Tour of the Year" in the summer of 2020, with Trivium and In Flames as support acts, but was postponed due to the COVID-19 pandemic.
 The tour was rescheduled for the summer of 2021, with Hatebreed replacing In Flames due to the latter being forced to withdraw from the line-up due to international visa issues caused by the pandemic.
 Megadeth re-entered the studio in Nashville in mid-2020 to resume recording their new album, tentatively planned for release in 2021.
 While hosting a Masterclass "Front Row Live" for fans via Zoom on January 9, 2021, Mustaine announced the title of the band's sixteenth album would be called The Sick, the Dying... and the Dead!, however he indicated that the title might be subject to change.

-In May 2021, sexually explicit videos of Ellefson were leaked to social media, resulting in his dismissal from Megadeth on May 24.
+In May 2021, sexually explicit videos of Ellefson were leaked to social media.
+The videos, reportedly recorded by a 19-year-old fan who was in correspondence with Ellefson, led to initial accusations of child grooming.
+Ellefson and the fan denied these claims in separate statements and maintained their encounters were consensual.
+On May 24, Megadeth issued a statement announcing Ellefson's dismissal from the band.
 Ellefson later confirmed that he had actually been dismissed ten days earlier on May 14; the videos originally surfaced on May 10.
-Following the controversy, Mustaine stated that there would be no chance for Ellefson to rejoin the band.
+Following the controversy, Mustaine said there would be no chance for Ellefson to rejoin the band, while Ellefson said he would pursue legal action against the leaked videos.